Itinerary

 Day 2

-We’ll get an early start to make the most of our training day.
-Emphasis will be placed on developing efficient climbing technique on 60 – 80 degree ice walls with the use of two ice tools.
-Expect lots of time spent climbing and applying basic ice climbing techniques to ever more challenging objectives.
-Building on the skills from the previous day, climbers will also belay each other and practice getting lowered down ice climbs, in addition to rappelling a steep ice cliff.
-Guides will also discuss selection and placement of ice screws for belays and on-route protection as well screw removal and racking.
+In the afternoon, we’ll focus on developing efficient climbing technique on 60 – 80 degree ice walls with the use of two ice tools.
+Expect lots of time spent climbing and applying basic ice climbing techniques to a variety of objectives.
+Climbers will also belay each other and practice rappelling and getting lowered down ice cliffs.
+Guides will discuss selection and placement of ice screws for belays and on-route protection as well as screw removal and racking.
 All of these skills help translate into success on technical alpine climbs such as the North Ridge of Mount Baker and the Kautz Glacier on Rainier.
-After a full day of climbing, we’ll return to camp, pack up, and hike back to the trailhead.